Complex-valued Iris Recognition Network: Experimental results

 \subsection{Experimental setup}

 We first pre-process the iris images via segmentation and normalization.
-The iris image is first segmented using two circles of the inner and outer boundaries of the iris region corresponding to the pupillary and limbus boundaries, respectively.
-We employ the integro-differential operator \cite{Daugman07} to detects circular edges by iteratively searching for the maximum responses.
+The iris image is first segmented using two circles for the inner and outer boundaries of the iris region corresponding to the pupillary and limbus boundaries, respectively.
+We adopt a deep multi-task learning framework for joint iris segmentation and localization as in \cite{IrisParseNet}.
 The iris region from the raw Cartesian coordinates is then re-mapped to a dimensionless pseudo-polar coordinate, where the iris region is normalized to a fixed and rectangular size of $64\times256$ pixels \cite{Daugman07}.
 The corresponding noise mask is also normalized to facilitate matching in the later stages.

 It has to be stressed here that all algorithms discussed in the experiments were performed on the same test sets.
 As the preprocessing step may affect the overall performance, we ran the handcrafted, the state of the art and the proposed complex-valued algorithms on the same test sets for a fair comparison.